ColeMinersUnion/WebServer/README.md

 ## HW 4
 All unit tests have passed.
 (All four python files in Testing/).
 I created Extend.o specifically such that it was easy to test that it works with code.
 This code is not super thread-safe, I'm working to build in more of that threading best practices as I go through.

+## HW 5
+I included picture proof of the tests passing this time in the /Testing/Proof directory.
+You may see warnings on Tests and Tested.
+For these, I used two functions that returned values in my test files.
+These were helpful with running outside of the testing environment.
+For this homework, I created two more executable files (Output.o and Output.exe), both of which just printed "Hello World!" to cout.
+The output in cout was then piped to the parent process to be returned back to the user.
+These files were derived from /Sources/Output.cpp.